prody/ProDy/doc/scripts/index.rst

-.. _scripts:
+.. _commands:

 *******************************************************************************
-Scripts
+ProDy Commands
 *******************************************************************************

 Command line usage
 ===============================================================================

-ProDy scripts, command line programs, come with both the source and the binary distributions.
+ProDy command line programs, or scripts, come with both the source and the binary distributions.
 On Linux, when installing ProDy from source, the scripts are placed into a default folder that is included in the environment variable :envvar:`PATH`, e.g. :file:`/usr/local/bin/`.
 On Windows, installer places the scripts into the :file:`Scripts` folder under the path to the corresponding Python distribution, e.g. :file:`C:\\Python27\\Scripts` if you used Python 2.7.